fpereiro/astack/readme.md

 If we wanted to write `aFunction`s alongside `aStep`s (or even `aPath`s), we would need to understand when an `aStep` or `aPath` stands on itself, and when it is passed as an argument to the `aFunction` to its left.

 I cannot think of any elegant way of giving this information to aStack.
-Inspecting the functions signatures seems complicated and error-prone.
-And hardcoding a list of `aFunction`s that takes `aStep`/`aPath`s impedes you to write higher-order `aFunction`s - it's quite reasonable you'll want to write your own.
+Inspecting function signatures seems complicated and error-prone.
+And hardcoding a list of `aFunction`s that takes `aStep`/`aPath`s impedes you to write higher-order `aFunction`s (it's quite reasonable you'll want to write your own).

-To avoid this ambiguity (and clumsy workarounds around it) is that we need to wrap every `aStep` in an array.
+To avoid this ambiguity (and clumsy workarounds or limitations) is that we need to wrap every `aStep` in an array.

 ## Source code